 5. Display the Engineers Week Poster

 Display this lively and engaging poster on campus, in your office, hallway, lab or classroom.
-Order it today.
+Download it here.

 6. Share an inspiring story.

 Local reporters like human interest stories that showcase people innovating and creating in their communities.
 Do you know of an engineer whose work might interest a reporter in your area?
 If so, you can contact our PR firm, Sayles & Winnikoff, at email@example.com.
 Include a brief description about your idea, along with the name of the engineer.
 Someone from Sayles & Winnikoff will contact you about next steps.

 Ask your mayor or governor for a proclamation recognizing the contributions of engineers.
 Provide the public official with this year’s Engineers Week theme—Imagining Tomorrow—and background information about the profession.

 8. Host an event with a special speaker.

 Invite an inspiring speaker to deliver a talk at your campus or workplace during Engineers Week.

 9. Tell a friend.